 Alternatively:

-• Flying to Eilat airport in the south of Israel and then taking a shuttle or bus to Jerusalem and finally to Hebron.
-The travel, on the other hand, can last between six and seven hours.
+• Fly to Eilat airport in the south of Israel, then take a shuttle or bus to Jerusalem and finally to Hebron.
+The travel, however, can last between six and seven hours.

 • Flying to Queen Alia International Airport in Amman, Jordan, and then crossing the border into Palestine.
 This, however, takes more time and is more expensive.